-Surgery is the main treatment for primary liver cancer.
-Find out about the types of surgery for liver cancer.
+Surgery gives the best chance of curing primary liver cancer.
+There are different types of surgery for early liver cancer.
+These are:

 Liver resection and lobectomy

-Removing the cancer and the surrounding tissues in the liver is known as a resection.
-Your surgeon is only likely to consider doing a resection if the cancer is small and there are no major blood vessels involved.
+Removing the cancer and the surrounding tissues in your liver is called a resection.
+Your surgeon is only likely to consider a resection if:

-Sometimes they remove a lobe of the liver.
+Your surgeon might remove a lobe of your liver.
 This is called a lobectomy or hemi hepatectomy.
-The liver can grow back and work normally if you've no underlying medical problems with your liver (such as cirrhosis).
+The liver can grow back and work normally if you don’t have any underlying problems, such as cirrhosis.

-Fibrolamellar cancer is more likely to develop in people with no other liver disease and so surgery is often possible.
+A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease.
+This means that surgery is often possible for these people.

-There is a risk that the cancer could come back after a liver resection.
-There is no test that can guarantee that cancer cells haven't broken away from the tumour before it is removed.
-That’s why this type of treatment is only used for small liver tumours - where there is less chance of spread.
+Unfortunately there is a risk the cancer could come back after a liver resection.
+Sometimes cancer cells have broken away from the tumour before it is removed.
+That’s why this type of surgery is only used for small liver cancers as they are less likely to have spread.

 A liver transplant

-A liver transplant is possible in some people with hepatocellular liver cancer (HCC).
+A liver transplant is possible in some people with hepatocellular liver cancer.
 You might be able to have a liver transplant if you have:

-- a single liver tumour no more than 5 cm across
+- a single tumour no more than 5cm across

-- a single tumour that is 5 to 7 cm across that has not grown (either with or without treatment) for at least 6 months
+- a single tumour that is 5 to 7cm across and has not grown for at least 6 months

 - no more than 5 small tumours, each no larger than 3cm across